 - Believe that anything is possible …if you want it bad enough and are willing to work hard enough to get it.
 I didn’t want to limit my children.
 I’ve seen people with very little money find ways of traveling overseas.
 A female President?
 Sure, why not?

 Our family took a vacation every year on a shoestring.
-We went to Disney world, Dollywood, Cherokee, the shore.
+We went to Disney world, Dollywood, Cherokee, the shore every summer.
 I was committed to giving my children wonderful experiences even though we weren’t rich.
 They had dance lessons and beautiful clothes (from consignment shops!)
 I believed in them and they believe in themselves.

 - Family First.
 Not friends; not baseball games, not work.
 Parties out of town?
 We figured it out.
 We fit in family time on Friday evening.
 We ate together most evenings.
 My children were running in many directions – one was in theatre, another in sports.
 But since my priority was family, we found a way.